frankyeh/UNet-Studio-Website/doc/gui_t2.md

 2. DSI Studio will call FSL's eddy to handle susceptibility artifact and eddy current distortion.

-**This preprocessing may take a long time (in hours)**
+**This preprocessing may take a long time (in hours)** **After the correction, it is recommended to save a new SRC file** **When a user load the SRC file, DSI Studio will check if there are previous TOPUP/EDDY correction results and will load them if users request the TOPUP/EDDY again**

 # Preprocessing (Animal Data)